Creative Briefs: Guide + Templates & Examples

 For example, when creating a website or a logo for a business, instead of using the term “tone of voice”, “style” might be more appropriate.
 And you could add another element like “color scheme” since that is an important part of creating a good design.

-10 steps to writing a creative brief
+How to write a creative brief

-Step #1: Choose the name for the project and provide a short overview
+#1 Name your project and provide a short overview

 The name of the project should be short and reflect the essence of the creative brief.